adrinu/FitME/README.md

 # FitME

-An application where users can track their calories and workouts.
+An iOS and Android application to help users to maintain or obtain a healthy lifestyle.

+## Features
+* Log Daily calorie intake
+* Log Workouts

 ## Pages
 ### Adding a food entry